crypto-chassis/ccapi/README.md

 # ccapi_cpp
 * A header-only C++ library for streaming public market data directly from cryptocurrency exchanges.
-* It is ultra fast thanks to very careful optimizations: move semantics, regex optimization, locality of reference, SSE2/SSE4.2 support, etc.
+* It is ultra fast thanks to very careful optimizations: move semantics, regex optimization, locality of reference, lock contention minimization, etc.
 * To spur innovation and industry collaboration, this library is open for use by the public without cost.
 Follow us on https://medium.com/@cryptochassis and our publication on https://medium.com/open-crypto-market-data-initiative.
 * For historical data, see https://github.com/crypto-chassis/cryptochassis-api-docs.
 * Please contact us for general questions, issue reporting, consultative services, and/or custom engineering work.
 To subscribe to our mailing list, simply send us an email with subject "subscribe".